kyma-project/kyma/components/central-application-connectivity-validator/README.md

 ### Application name placeholder

-If the `appNamePlaceholder` parameter is not empty, it defines a placeholder for the application name in the parameters `eventServicePathPrefixV1`, `eventServicePathPrefixV2`, `eventMeshPathPrefix` and `appRegistryPathPrefix`.
+If the `appNamePlaceholder` parameter is not empty, it defines a placeholder for the application name in the parameters `eventingPathPrefixV1`, `eventingPathPrefixV2`, `eventingPathPrefixEvents` and `appRegistryPathPrefix`.
 This placeholder is replaced on every proxy request with the value from the certificate Common Name (CN).

 ### Local cache refresh